Caring for your Pastor

 To help pastors and churches in this area, we have produced a Code of Best Practice under the title, Caring for Your Pastor.
 Of course, many of our churches are doing this extremely well already and I hope this Code will be a great encouragement to you.

-We have developed it in association with Living Leadership and it’s designed to promote positive, grace-filled relationships that reflect the gospel, foster a culture of spiritual health throughout the church and bear a good testimony to the world around us.
+The Code is adapted with permission from the Living Leadership Caring for Church Leaders Code of Best Practice.
+It’s designed to promote positive, grace-filled relationships that reflect the gospel, foster a culture of spiritual health throughout the church and bear a good testimony to the world around us.
 It is a purely voluntary and advisory document: it does not constitute legal advice.

 In establishing and maintaining the relationship between congregations and their paid ministers, we recognise that there is a judicious blend of the legal and the spiritual.
 It is our conviction that these two in no way conflict.